programminghoch10/CameraControl/README.md

 - Route 1:
     - Go back to the module list
-    - Long press on `CameraManager` and select App Info
+    - Long press on `CameraControl` and select App Info
     - On the bottom, click on `Advanced`
     - Click on `Additional settings in the app`
 - Route 2:
     - Go into device settings
     - Click on apps
     - Somehow tell the device to show all apps
-    - Select `CameraManager`
+    - Select `CameraControl`
     - On the bottom, click `Advanced`
     - Click on `Additional settings in the app`
 - Route 3:
     - Open up an ADB shell
-    - Run command `am start-activity com.programminghoch10.cameramanager/.SettingsActivity`
+    - Run command `am start-activity com.programminghoch10.cameracontrol/.SettingsActivity`

 Now configure away!